Criticism of 'comedy of errors' consultation for Wanstead flat extension plans

 Residents are calling for plans to add a floor extension to six blocks in Wanstead to be re-submitted after issues over the consultation process.

-Architecture firm Brooks Murray has submitted five different 'prior approval' planning applications to build an extra floor on six blocks in Malcolm Way, which would add 20 new flats in total.
+Architecture firm Brooks Murray has submitted five different 'prior approval' planning applications to build an extra floor on six blocks in Malcolm Way, which is in the Snaresbrook Conservation Area and would add 20 new flats in total.

 Thirty residents who live in the blocks and the street have written an objection letter to Redbridge Council, calling for the application to be re-submitted as a single major application.